CristianoYL/RestaurantAppAPI/README.md

 # Introduction
-This is a Flask Http server, which exposes a set of REST APIs to users.
+This is a Flask HTTP server, which exposes a set of REST APIs to clients.
 It provides service for online restaurant ordering.
 A sample Android app using this service can be found at [my other GitHub repo here.](https://github.com/CristianoYL/RestaurantAndroidApp)
 # Configurations
 ## Environment
 The project is developed under ```python-3.6.2```.
 It is recommended that you use virtual environment to set up the project in case of any version conflicts within your existing installment.
 One recommendation is to use [virtualenv](https://virtualenv.pypa.io/en/stable/).